 You might also focus on answers that demonstrate a positive quality that might indirectly help you achieve success at work.
 For example, if your job requires that you do a lot of writing and editing, you might mention your passion for reading novels or writing your own stories.

-Of course, you also want to avoid seeming like you spend all your time on your hobbies.
-You want to show you have interests, but that you also have the time to do the job well.
+You also want to avoid seeming as if you spend all your time on your hobbies.
+You want to show that you have interests, but that you also have the time to do the job well.

 Explain why you love it.
 Along with saying how you fit your hobby into your life, add a brief explanation of why you love the hobby.
 Perhaps you like gardening because you find being outside calming.
 Maybe you play team sports because you love working with other people.
-By explaining why you love it, the employer will get a better sense of who you are and what makes you tick.
+By explaining why you like an activity, you'll give your employer a better sense of who you are and what makes you tick.

 Be honest.
 Make sure the hobby you mention is one that you actually pursue.
-If you get the job, for example, the employer will likely remember if you said you loved soccer, and might invite you to join a team.
+If you get the job, the employer will likely remember that you said you loved soccer, for example, and might invite you to join a team.
 Don’t get caught in a lie.
-Also be prepared for follow-up questions: If you say you love the movies for instance, interviewers may ask you what your favorite movie is, or the last movie you saw in theaters.
+Also, be prepared for follow-up questions: If you say you love movies, for instance, interviewers may ask you what your favorite movie is, or the last movie you saw in theaters.